odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 .. note::
    - Odoo is a certified partner of Avalara Brazil.
    - You can `buy IAP credit on odoo.com <https://iap.odoo.com/iap/in-app-services/819>`_.
+   - You will receive 500 free credits for one time when you start.

 Credential configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~